triamnetwork/triam-docs/jp/examples.md

       // Add a payment operation to the transaction .addOperation(TriamSdk.Operation.payment({
         destination: receiverPublicKey,
-        // The term native asset refers to lumens
+        // The term native asset refers to RIA
         asset: TriamSdk.Asset.native(),
-        // Specify 350.1234567 lumens.
+        // Specify 350.1234567 RIA.
 Lumens are divisible to seven digits past
         // the decimal.
 They are represented in JS Triam SDK in string format
         // to avoid errors from the use of the JavaScript Number data structure.
         amount: '350.1234567',